mavera12/EHR/Generic-Module-Framework:-States.md

   * **code**: the code _(required)_
   * **display**: the human-readable code description _(required)_
 * **reason**: the name of the ConditionOnset state which represents the reason for which the medication is prescribed.
 This ConditionOnset must come _before_ the MedicationOrder in the module. _(optional)_
-* **assign_to_attribute**: The name of the attribute this medication should be referred to by.
-Attributes allow modules to store, reference, and share medications, conditions, procedures, etc, as well as as arbitrary strings.
+* **assign\_to\_attribute**: The name of the attribute this medication should be referred to by.
+Attributes allow modules to store, reference, and share medications, conditions, procedures, etc, as well as arbitrary strings.

 **Example**